dunisan/OOP_Assignment2/README.md

 ### Fields and Methods
 The class holds two field: Callable task and Tasktype tasktype which represent the task that is callable and the priority that the task have.
-The Task type has a class methods such as getters and setters and equals.
+The Task type has a class methods such as getters, setters, equals and more for future updates.
+We actually use only compareTo().

 #### CustomExecuter class
 The CustomExecuter class extends ThreadPoolExecuter